lanl/benchmarks/doc/sphinx/03_vibe/vibe.rst

 Results from Parthenon are provided on the following systems:

+* Crossroads (see :ref:`GlobalSystemATS3`)
 * Commodity Technology System 1 (CTS-1) (Snow) with Intel Broadwell processors,
 * An Nvidia A100 GPU hosted on an [Nvidia Arm HPC Developer Kit](https://developer.nvidia.com/arm-hpc-devkit)

 ATS-3 Rocinante HBM
 -------------------

-.. csv-table:: VIBE Throughput Performance on ATS-3 Rocinante HBM nodes 40% Memory
+.. csv-table:: VIBE Throughput Performance on Crossroads using ~40% Memory
    :file: parthenon-ats5_spr-hbm128-intel-classic.csv
    :align: center
    :widths: 10, 10